 For Certified Ed.D.
 CTAS candidates, a Medical, Family, or Military LOA extends the Period of Certification for the period of time while on leave.
-A candidate cannot apply for a Personal leave after the initial Period of Certification has expired.
+A candidate cannot apply for a Personal leave if the Period of Certification has expired.
 A Personal LOA does not extend the Period of Certification.
-A candidate cannot apply for a Personal LOA if both Personal Exemptions have been used.
+A candidate cannot apply for a Personal LOA if both Personal Exemptions have been used or the initial Period of Certification has passed.